 When you file a claim, there will be an initial elimination period before you’re allowed to collect benefit payments.
 Policies vary, but most require the disability to last at least six months to qualify for long-term disability coverage.
 If you return to work before the elimination period ends or you’re able to earn your pre-disability wages, you won’t qualify for benefits.

-The payments you receive will depend on what’s listed on your employer’s insurance policy.
-Most provide somewhere between 50% to 80% of your pre-injury disability average monthly wages.
-Other forms of compensation could include things like commission, bonuses, and overtime as well.
-You’ll continue to qualify for benefits as long as you still have a disabling condition up until you turn 65 years old for the period of time indicated in the plan.
+The payments you receive will depend on your employer’s insurance policy.
+Most provide between 50 to 80 percent of your pre-injury disability average monthly wages.
+Other forms of compensation could include things like commissions, bonuses, and overtime as well.
+You’ll continue to qualify for benefits if you still have a disabling condition until you turn 65 for the time indicated in the plan.
 In some situations, payments can last a lifetime.

-Some employers offer “Long-Term Disability” insurance plans or “LTD” designed to provide benefits to participating employees who become too disabled to work.
+Some employers offer “Long-Term Disability” insurance plans or “LTD” to benefit participating employees who become too disabled to work.
 Some companies pay the cost of these LTD Plans as a fringe benefit.
 Other companies offer LTD as an option requiring payroll deductions from an employee’s salary.
-Some companies may cover the payment for basic coverage, (which may be a disability benefit equal to 50% or 60% of earnings), and then offer employees an option to add “supplemental coverage.”
-To the extent that the company pays the premiums, benefits are taxable when paid.
-To the extent that the employee pays the premiums, the benefits are tax free.

 “Group LTD” benefits paid through a company benefits plan are governed by a federal law known as the Employee Retirement Income Security Act of 1974 (“ERISA”).